You Can't Hide Love

 "You Can't Hide Love" is a single by soul group Creative Source released in 1973 on Sussex Records.
 The song reached No. 48 on the Billboard Hot R&B Singles chart.

 Overview

 "You Can't Hide Love" was produced by Michael Stokes and composed by Skip Scarborough.
 The single's B-side was "Lovesville".
 Both songs came from Creative Source's 1973 self-titled debut studio album.

 Charts

 Earth, Wind & Fire version

 Earth, Wind & Fire covered the song under the title of Can't Hide Love.
 This tune was released as a single in 1976 by Columbia Records and reached No. 11 on the US Billboard Hot Soul Songs chart and No. 39 on the US Billboard Hot 100 chart.

 Overview

 EWF's version was produced by Maurice White and Charles Stepney.
 The single's B-side was "Gratitude."
-Both songs came from the band's 1975 studio album Gratitude.
+Both studio recordings came from the band's 1975 live album Gratitude.